 • disappearance of fever after 3 days

-Fine spotted Spots appear after the temperature on the body has returned to normal.
-Disappear within a few hours or days without a trace Infection more often occurs from adults - carriers of the herpes virus type 6
+Fine spotted The spots appear after the temperature on the body normalizes.
+Disappears within a few hours or days without a trace Infection most often occurs from adults who are carriers of herpes virus type 6

 Chicken pox 10-21 days